-- DOCT720 Residency: Doctoral Program Foundations (2 semester hours): This on-site course fosters interaction amongst student cohorts and introduces them to program administrators, faculty, and support staff.
-An overview of the doctoral program and its requirements is provided.
-This residency must be successfully completed before beginning program coursework.
-Year 1, Term 1. - Operate in a collegial team environment - Explain the purpose and objectives of the doctoral program - Demonstrate comprehension of doctoral program requirements and timelines - Identify student support mechanisms and resources - Analyze the role of basic and applied research - Construct an academic/professional plan - Analyze academic and professional practice of the discipline - Operate according to ethical research and professional behavior guidelines - DOCT721 Residency: Preparing for the Practicum and Dissertation (2 semester hours): This on-site course fosters interaction amongst student cohorts, program administrators, faculty, and support staff.
+- DOCT720 Residency: Doctoral Program Foundations (2 semester hours): This course fosters interaction amongst students and introduces them to the Dean, Doctoral Studies Program Directors, Doctoral faculty, the Doctoral Advisor, and support staff.
+It also provides students an overview of the Doctoral Program and its requirements.
+Students must complete this course before beginning program coursework.
+Year 1, Term 1. - DOCT721 Residency: Preparing for the Practicum and Dissertation (2 semester hours): This on-site course fosters interaction amongst student cohorts, program administrators, faculty, and support staff.
 A detailed overview of faculty research areas, collaborative research opportunities, and the dissertation proposal and dissertation requirements are provided.
 Students will present their practicum experiential learning plan for approval.
 With guidance from doctoral program staff, students also choose their dissertation chair.
-Year 3, Term 1. - Operate in a collegial team environment - Discuss components of the dissertation process, including the Dissertation Committee, the Dissertation Proposal, Dissertation Seminars and other dissertation requirements illustrated in the Dissertation Manual - Present Practicum plan in alignment with requirements - · Recognize collaborative research opportunities with faculty - Compare and contrast faculty research and service interests - Identify a Doctoral Committee Chair - DOCT723 Residency: Foreign Experience (2 semester hours): This residency involves travel to a foreign country in order to be exposed to another country significantly different from the United States.
+Year 3, Term 1. - DOCT723 Residency: Foreign Experience (2 semester hours):

+This residency involves travel to an international country in order to be exposed to another country significantly different from the United States.
 While there, students will collaborate with security related state and non-state officials and will work with a local group on a project related to global security.
 Students are also exposed to various landmarks that contribute to understanding the foreign culture visited.
-Year 2, Term 1. - Apply academic and professional skills to a focused project in a foreign environment - Apply theory to an issue in a foreign environment
+Year 2, Term 2.